openair-collective/openair-epiphyte/hardware_files/README.md

 CAD files of all custom parts are accessible, at the time of the publication of this repository, in live-maintained [Onshape](https://www.onshape.com/) files.
 The BOM lists links for finding the Onshape version of each custom file.
 The assemblies can be found here: [sorbent panel](https://cad.onshape.com/documents/3e513bed349fbe5dac3c2097/w/f4ba0cf31e493613401f5693/e/31d268d611fa49f66a7aafab?renderMode=0&uiState=66065e0af10d7d54a1518440) and [sensor box](https://cad.onshape.com/documents/c282863293f77fd9e75ee4bd/w/2c50dc42efc36e588e65a721/e/b7f233adbe17413331fabfa8?renderMode=0&uiState=66065e2f9a780059827ee09f)

 Note: Onshape is free to use for non-commercial/hobby purposes.
 The files are free to access and download, although they may need an Onshape account to fork (in the same way software repos are forked).

-## Hardware Description
-The Hardware Description folder includes high-level documentation of how the parts are connected, as well as pinouts and engineering notes for different classes of components.